 Is the Surface Go Good for Small Business Use?

 The Microsoft Surface Go receives positive reviews from customers that use the tablet for personal functions.
 How does the tablet stack up against the competition for small business use?
-Access to the Office productivity suite is a bonus for small business operators.
+Access to the microsoft office professional plus 2019 product key is a bonus for small business operators.
 Dan Ackerman of CNET wrote, “In person, during a brief hands-on demo session, the 1.15-pound Surface Go felt like it hit a sweet spot between design and functionality.”